Foreign policy of the Franklin D. Roosevelt administration: Anti-imperialism

 British, French, and Dutch leaders all hoped to retain or reclaim their colonial possessions after the war.
 The U.S. was committed to granting independence to the Commonwealth of the Philippines following the end of the war, and Roosevelt frequently pressured Churchill to similarly commit to the independence of India, Burma, Malaya, and Hong Kong.
 His motives included principled opposition to colonialism, practical concern for the outcome of the war, and the need to build support for the U.S. in a future independent India.
 Churchill was deeply committed to imperialism and pushed back hard.
 Because the U.S. needed British cooperation in India to support China, Roosevelt had to draw back on his anti-colonialism.
 That annoyed Indian nationalist leaders, though most of those leaders were in British prisons for the duration because they would not support the war against Japan.
 Roosevelt also believed that France had performed the poorest in governing its colonies and resisting the Axis.
 He advocated for the placement of French Indochina under an international trusteeship once the war ended.
 This was opposed by the British, who was afraid of losing its own colonies if the idea of trusteeship gathered further momentum.
 Roosevelt also promised to return Chinese territories seized by Japan since 1895, and ended the practice of American special rights in China.

+Roosevelt's health

+According to reviewer Dennis Dunn, the book The Dying President: Franklin D. Roosevelt, 1944–1945 (1998):